-A student who does not write a thesis as part of a master of arts degree plan will be required to write and pass a capstone paper in addition to completing the 36 credits required for the specific master of arts degree program chosen.
+A student who does not write a thesis as part of a master of arts degree plan must write and pass a capstone paper in addition to completing the 45 credits required for the specific master of arts degree program chosen.
 Students will be required to pay a capstone paper submission fee.
-The capstone paper must be successfully completed within one year after enrolling in the last course for the program and before the end of the time limit specified for the complete program.
-Complete instructions for completing the capstone paper are available upon request or by download from the Global University website: http://www.globaluniversity.edu/pdf/CapstonePaperRequirements.pdf.
+The capstone paper must be successfully completed before the end of the time limit specified for the program.

+Complete instructions for completing the capstone paper are available upon request or by download from https://globaluniversity.edu/student-forms/.

-Master of Arts Degree Requirements-36 Credits
+Master of Arts Degree Requirements

-Global University's master of arts degree programs require students to complete 36 credits of 3-credit courses.
+Global University's master of arts degree programs require students to complete 45 credits of 3-credit courses.
 Students may choose to write a 6-credit thesis in lieu of two 3-credit courses.
 A concentration requires 18 credits within the specified content area.
 Required core courses include one or more 3-credit courses that will apply to the content area for each degree plan option.
 Core courses should be taken prior to plan-specific courses.
 Plan-specific course options are listed for each degree plan.
-See section on "Graduate Course Descriptions" for additional choices for general electives.
+See the "Course Descriptions" section for additional choices for general electives.
 Master of arts degree plan requirements follow.
+See the section above on Advanced Standing for information about reducing the total number of required credits.